-Quantic School of Business and Technology takes measures to verify the academic history of all learners.
-Therefore, Quantic requires all students to supply official transcripts of their highest earned degree.
-Once transcripts are received, they are reviewed and then verified against self-disclosed information on a student’s profile.
-Please note that Quantic may request additional documentation during the review process on a case-by-case basis.
-We can only accept official transcripts from accredited institutions.
+Quantic School of Business and Technology takes measures to verify the prior academic history of all learners.
+Therefore, Quantic requires all students to supply official transcripts for their highest earned degree by their eighth week in the program.
+Quantic can only accept official transcripts from accredited institutions.
+Please note that Quantic may request additional documentation during the review process to verify transfer credit, degree conferral, or equivalency.

 An official transcript is an official copy of a student’s educational record at a post-secondary institution.
 It usually lists all courses taken, final grades received, credits (and honors) earned, degrees or certifications awarded including corresponding dates of enrollment and completion, and includes the registrar's original signature and/or the original seal of the issuing institution.
-They are also commonly referred to as Marksheets, Diploma Supplements, or Higher Education Academic Records (HEAR) documentation.
+Transcripts are also commonly referred to as Marksheets, Diploma Supplements, or Higher Education Academic Records (HEAR) documentation.

-Quantic requires all students to supply official transcripts of their highest earned degree.
 Please also review our Transcript Requirement FAQ page for additional information regarding transcripts and submission.

 Submitting Unofficial Degree Documentation

-Failure to Submit Transcripts
+Failure to Submit Transcripts and Document Discrepancy

 Transcript Evaluation and Translation

-Quantic School of Business and Technology requires that our learners have earned at least a U.S. bachelor's degree from an accredited institution or an equivalent non-U.S. bachelor's degree as determined by a NACES-approved evaluation service from an accredited international institution.
-Any provided degree documentation that does not meet our transcript requirements can be subject to a third party evaluation.
-Quantic School of Business and Technology has partnered with Spantran to facilitate evaluation of official transcripts.
+Quantic School of Business and Technology has partnered with SpanTran to facilitate the evaluation of international transcripts.
 We facilitate evaluations to meet accreditation guidelines and maintain program rigor.
-If degree documentation is not evaluated at the bachelor’s level, its equivalent, or higher the student will be administratively withdrawn from the program.
+If degree documentation is not evaluated to meet our minimum eligibility requirement, the student will be administratively withdrawn from the program.

 If a student is unable to provide translated transcripts, they should contact [email protected].